What do Veterinary School Admissions Committees look for in an applicant?

 - Enhance students' understanding of potential careers

 - Discuss the academic preparation for specific professions

 - Review the application process for admission to health profession schools

 Although not required, many in the veterinary profession run their own practices.
 Business courses (3-6 credits) are strongly encouraged!

-Our Pre-Health Option of our Bachelor of Science degree in Biology covers all of these pre-requisites.
+The Pre-Health Option of our Bachelor of Science degree in Biology covers all of these prerequisites.
 However other biology, chemistry and physics degree programs can easily be customized to meet these requirements.
-At Penn State Behrend, you will have a dedicated, personal Pre-Health Advisor who will guide you through the process!
+At Penn State Behrend, you will have a dedicated, personal Pre-Health Adviser who will guide you through the process!

 Shadowing and Volunteering